 Several built-in integrations (with G Suite, Office 365, and Salesforce) already exist for the most common work related software.
 However, there’s also an option to build your own integrations if you need to create an additional shortcut.
 You can always contact the support team if you need help setting up any integration features.

-Slack, Microsoft Teams, and Salesforce are a few of the biggest Workplace competitors.
+Slack (opens in new tab), Microsoft Teams (opens in new tab), and Salesforce (opens in new tab) are a few of the biggest Workplace competitors.
 Why use Workplace if you can send messages or create virtual meetings elsewhere?
 However, Workplace makes it even easier to react, post, and like information from other team members.
 Because it’s similar to Facebook, there’s more inclination to use it to collaborate on information most team members wouldn’t bother sharing otherwise.
 In many ways, Workplace is like a combination of Slack and Microsoft Teams or Zoom.
 There’s the ability to set up virtual meetings, paired with a platform for sharing links and deeper discussions.

 Workplace is a good tool for collaboration and fostering more interaction on your team.
 If you’re looking for a tool where you can video conference, host virtual meetings, create discussion groups, and direct message a colleague, then Workplace is worth a try.
 You can always test it free for 30 days and then decide if Workplace is right for you.